Skip to main content

 Configuration

-• Linux distributions are usually on: /etc/nginx
+• Linux distributions are usually in: /etc/nginx

-• MacOS X with brew: /usr/local/etc/nginx
+• macOS with brew: /usr/local/etc/nginx

-And the contents of this file will be:
+The contents of this file will be:

 server {